Sensitivity Approximation by the Peano-Baker Series: Conclusion and Future Work

+\bmhead{Acknowledgments} We sincerely thank the referees for their thorough and insightful feedback regarding the first version of the paper.
+Their comments and questions have lead to significant improvements, both in terms of presentation and content.
+The list of changes inspired by their reports is too long to include here, however we highlight the discussion about stability issues throughout the paper, and the error analysis covering the case with refined time intervals (see Corollary \ref{cor:errorPBSR}); both additions are direct results of the feedback from the referees.

-The research of PN was supported in part by the Swedish Research Council (VR-2018-07050) and the Wallenberg AI, Autonomous Systems and Software Program (WASP) funded by the Knut and Alice Wallenberg Foundation.
+The research was supported by Swedish e-Science Research Centre (SeRC) and Science for Life Laboratory.
+The research of AK and OE was supported by EU/Horizon 2020 no. 945539 (HBP SGA3).
+The research of AK was also supported by the EU/Horizon 2020 no. 101147319 (EBRAINS 2.0 Project), European Union's Research and Innovation Program Horizon Europe no 101137289 (the Virtual Brain Twin Project) and the Swedish Research Council (VR-M-2020-01652).
+The research of PN was supported in part by the Swedish Research Council (VR-2018-07050, VR-2023-03484) and the Wallenberg AI, Autonomous Systems and Software Program (WASP) funded by the Knut and Alice Wallenberg Foundation.

+The computations were enabled by resources provided by the Swedish National Infrastructure for Computing (NAISS) at the PDC Center for High Performance Computing, KTH Royal Institute of Technology, partially funded by the Swedish Research Council through grant agreement no. 2022-06725 and by LUNARC, The Centre for Scientific and Technical Computing at Lund University.

+\bmhead{Authors contribution} AK, FM, and PN conceived the study.
+OE and AK contributed with the application.
+AK developed the exponential algorithm and FM the PBS algorithm.
+FM performed, and PN supervised the theoretical analysis.
+AK and FM performed the numerical experiments.
+FM, AK and PN wrote the manuscript with contributions from OE.
+All authors approved the final manuscript.